-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.
+- providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online. - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children. - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework.

 Child Protection is a part of safeguarding and promoting welfare.
 It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.